 Shivre City is a dark, nighttime map in – you guessed it – a city centre.
 Unlike Remoat Stadium, it only has two Goal Zones, one next to each Base.
 Running on the paths gives your Pokémon a speed boost, and Sitrus Berries can be found to heal your team.

 The aim of Shivre City is to hit the opposing team, whereas in other maps just taking out NPCs can be enough to take the win.
 KOs and assists increase your goal-scoring speed, so taking on your opponents head-on could be a good strategy.
+It's very fast-paced, so you'll need to keep your wits about you in order to grab the win.

 Defeat the Avalugg in the Central Area to put a barrier on your team’s Goal Zone – something that will definitely be handy in such a high-intensity map.